Explaining Neural Scaling Laws: Experimental setup

-\textbf{Figure 1 (top-right)} All experiments were performed using a Flax \citep{flax2020github} implementation of Wide ResNet 28-10 \citep{zagoruyko2016wide}, and performed using the Caliban experiment manager \citep{Ritchie2020}.
+All experiments were performed using a Flax \citep{flax2020github} implementation of Wide ResNet 28-10 \citep{zagoruyko2016wide}.
 Models were trained for 78125 total steps with a cosine learning rate decay \citep{loshchilov2016sgdr} and an augmentation policy consisting of random flips and crops.
 We report final loss, though we found no qualitative difference between using final loss, best loss, final accuracy or best accuracy (see Figure~\ref{fig:alt_metrics}).